aarav2703/churnXGB_prod/README.md

 ## Verdict

-Yes, this is good enough for a strong data science graduate student portfolio project.
+I think this is a strong grad-student data science project.

-Why:

-- the setup is realistic: leakage-aware snapshots, temporal splits, calibration, and budget-based targeting
-- the evaluation is broader than just AUC
-- the repo includes API serving, saved artifacts, monitoring, and a usable frontend
-- the results are solid but believable, which is a good thing

-The numbers are good, not magical:
+The results are good, but they are not suspiciously perfect:

-- ROC-AUC is in a reasonable range around `0.72` to `0.73`
+- ROC-AUC is around `0.72` to `0.73`
-- calibration improved Brier score and decision value
+- calibration improves Brier score and decision value
-- the budget frontier shows clear tradeoffs
+- the budget frontier shows meaningful tradeoffs
-- segment analysis and backtests add credibility
+- segment analysis shows where the economics are strong and weak
+- backtests and drift outputs make the system more believable

-So my honest read is:
+So my honest conclusion is:

-- for a grad student: yes, this is a strong project
+- for a data science graduate student, yes, this is good enough
-- for internships or entry-level DS roles: definitely good enough
+- for internships and entry-level DS roles, it is definitely strong enough
-- for senior applied ML roles: probably not enough by itself, but a very good base
+- for more senior applied ML roles, it would not be enough on its own, but it is a good foundation

-The biggest strength is not just the model result.
-It is that the project shows end-to-end thinking: data setup, leakage control, model comparison, decision metrics, monitoring, and a simple product layer on top.
+The strongest part is not one metric.
+The strongest part is that the project shows the whole chain: point-in-time data setup, leakage control, model comparison, calibration, decision metrics, monitoring, API serving, and a working dashboard.